Home > Tool Steel Catalog > M2 Tool Steel

 3.1 Hardness

-Very high hardness, and through hardening and tempering, its working hardness ranges from 60 to 65 HRC.
+The M2 tool steel hardness is very high, and through hardening and tempering, its working hardness ranges from 60 to 65 HRC.

 3.2 Wear Resistance